-Direction of Electric Current
+Direction of Current in a Circuit

 The direction of electric current is in the direction of movement of positive charge.
 Thus, the current in the external circuit flow from the positive terminal to the negative terminal of the battery.
-And, the electrons move through the conductor in the opposite direction.
+And, electrons move through the conductor in the opposite direction.

 The direction of electric current may be a bit confusing, and its understanding is a must to know the flow of electric current in a circuit.